TonAldo48/ai-hedge-fund/migration-plan.md

 Our immediate next steps are:

-1. Set up the Next.js application in the web directory
+1. Begin Phase 3: Backend Integration with FastAPI
-2. Install and configure Shadcn UI
+2. Create the API endpoints in the Python backend
-3. Create the basic form component matching CLI options
+3. Refactor Main.py to support both CLI and API usage

 This plan will be updated as we progress through the migration.